Local Learning Matters: Rethinking Data Heterogeneity in Federated Learning: Empirical Study

 Recent works in the Neural Architecture Search domain \cite{nas1, nas2}, as well as in network generalization \cite{sharp, power_iter, fantastic}, have noted the importance of the top Hessian eigenvalue (\ev) and Hessian trace (\trace) as a predictor of performance and indicator of network generality.
 Having a lower \ev~and \trace~typically yields a network that is less sensitive to small perturbations in the networks weights.
 This has the beneficial effects of smoothing the loss space during training, reaching a flatter minima, and easing convergence.
 These properties are particularly advantageous in federated learning, where extreme non-IID distributions and limited local data often make convergence difficult.

 Motivated by these insights, we analyze the top Hessian eigenvalue and Hessian trace of the global models trained with each FL scheme to provide insight into the effectiveness of each method.
 As described in \cite{pyhessian}, the top Hessian eigenvalues can be approximated with the Power Iteration \cite{power_iter} method using a simple inner product and standard backpropagation.
-However, since neural networks are extremely high dimensional, just measuring the top few eigenvalues may not be sufficient.
-Therefore, \cite{pyhessian} also find a similar approximation for the trace utilizing the Hutchinson method \cite{hutch}.
+Furthermore, \cite{pyhessian} also find a similar approximation for the trace utilizing the Hutchinson method \cite{hutch}.
 We conduct our analysis with the top Hessian eigenvalues and trace of the final averaged models using these methods.

 In Table \ref{cifar}, we include the results of the Hessian analysis.
 First, we find that FedAvg has the highest \ev~and \trace.
 FedProx and MOON each result in lower values, indicating some degree of improved generalization.
 However, interestingly, we find that regularization methods are most effective at reducing the \ev~and \trace, with GradAug having by far the lowest in both values.
 We visualize the effect of this reduction in \ev~and \trace~in Fig. \ref{fig:loss}, where it can be seen that \ul{GradAug is able to smooth out the loss landscape considerably in comparison to FedAvg.}